First time hiking the Terrace Pond North Trail.

 We were actually going to hike Bearfort Ridge trail to Surprise Lake, but a few minutes into the hike we ran into a large male black bear on the trail.

 On the few occasions we’ve ever seen bear while hiking, they run fast the other way.

 We retreated down the trail to decide whether to do the loop in the opposite direction, but the Quail Trail ran quite close to where the bear was headed anyway.

-For detailed hike directions, maps, photos, video, visit our main Terrace Pond North page
+For detailed hike guide visit our main Terrace Pond North page.

 We made some loud noises to see if he’d wander off.
 Instead, it sounded like he was coming towards us… almost like we had just called him over!

 Very unusual behavior.
 We opted to play it safe and went to a trailhead for Terrace Pond down the road a little bit.